Skip to main content

 Tried: Use readelf -s vuln to find the win address and copy the hex value as big-endian into the payload.

-readelf -s prints the correct address, but x86 stores multi-byte integers in little-endian byte order.
-Copying the address as a raw big-endian hex string and appending it directly to the payload means EIP gets loaded with the bytes reversed, jumping to a garbage address.
-Always pack the address with p32() in pwntools, which handles the byte reversal automatically.
+readelf -s prints the right address, but x86 stores multi-byte integers little-endian.
+Copy the address as a big-endian hex string and append it directly, and EIP loads the bytes reversed and jumps somewhere meaningless.
+Pack it with p32() in pwntools, which reverses the bytes for you.

 Tried: Grep for 'win' in strings vuln output to find the address.

-strings only extracts printable ASCII sequences embedded in the binary data.
-The address of win() is stored as a binary integer in the ELF symbol table, not as a readable string, so strings vuln will never print it.
-Use objdump -d or nm, which parse the ELF structure and decode symbol addresses correctly.
+strings extracts printable ASCII runs from the binary data.
+The address of win() lives as a binary integer in the ELF symbol table, not as readable text, so strings will never print it. objdump -d and nm parse the ELF structure and decode symbol addresses properly.

 Learn more